2 Spanish language courses to fit your every need

 For beginners: your first week with Busuu

 Say you’ve decided to learn Spanish (great choice – as one of the most spoken languages in the world, you’ve opened yourself up to communicating with up to 534 million more people!).
-You’re a complete beginner, want to learn the basics, and you’ve given yourself 10 minutes of studying time five days a week, Monday to Friday.
+You’re a complete beginner.
+You want to learn the basics – from counting in Spanish to ordering your morning cup of coffee.
+You’ve given yourself 10 minutes of studying time five days a week, Monday to Friday.

 Question is, what will you do in that time?